Use code 'EarlyBird'

 Details

-1. ACCOMMODATION: It should be stressed that the nature of the accommodation when compared with other areas of Southeast Asia is sometimes of a lower standard than normally provided on GEEO programs.
+Our program fees are based on double-occupancy accommodation (see "Single Travelers" below if you do not have a travel companion and would be interested in a private room).
+We would like to stress that the nature of the accommodation when compared with other areas of Southeast Asia is sometimes of a lower standard than normally provided on GEEO programs.
 This is often due to the location and type of activities involved (i.e., high on a mountain and in remote jungle areas).
 Accommodation is always clean and usually makes up in character and location for what it might not provide in glamour and additional services.
-Please be aware that properties we stay in with only two stories may not have elevators installed and climbing the stairs with your luggage will be necessary.

 Single Travelers